mintic-ai/ephemeral/docs/development/setup.md

 # Development Environment Setup

-This guide will help you set up a complete development environment for the Docker On-Demand system.
+This guide will help you set up a complete development environment for the Ephemeral system.

 ## Prerequisites